EWiliams0590/StockPredictor/README.md

 ### Future Considerations
 I would like to learn more about neural networks/deep learning and try to a neural network to apply to this data.
 From much of my EDA, I noticed that many of the data features had clear trends as far as when Yes or No was more predicted; however, it was never a drastic sway.
 When I added in a polynomial features (up to degree 2 for computational reasons), the model performed almost exactly the same.

+I will also refine the pipeline for feeding data into the model so that it is one pipeline instead of two.
+This will be a quick fix, but I do not have time right now :).